spencermountain/compromise/README.md

 improved handling of slashed terms - like `he is/was fun.`

 * map/reduce/foreach/etc all loop over proper `Doc` objects, instead of an internal object

+* the internal compromise api has changed considerably.
+If you were 'reaching in' to the internal Text object in v11, you'll see many changes.
 ---

 **non-breaking changes**